learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 2.9.
-How do you assign default values to variables?
+## Q. How do you assign default values to variables?

 You can use the logical or operator `||` in an assignment expression to provide a default value.